benwiz/sasha/README.md

 ## To Do

+- Write `util_geofencer` API in Clojure to accept a pair of coordinates, query the locations table, and figure out within which (if any) location the coordinates reside.
 - RaspiCam to S3 bucket.
-- `sensor_overland` must call `util_geofencer` (clojure) and include a `calculated_location` property in the person object.
+- `sensor_overland` must call `util_geofencer` and include a `calculated_location` (or similarly named) property in the person object.

 - A Zing service needs to consume the People topic and toggle lights (and music) accordingly.
+  - Which location to trust?
+The data will probably be in chunks.
+Do we need an intermediate service to augment the person message with all known data?
-- Update README for new model.
+- Update README for new structre.
 Include all inputs and outputs either as files or in README.

 - Cognito authorizer, might have to be a custom authorizer.
 For: `/`, `/map`, and `/sns`.
 - Alexa skill: what voice actions are Sasha specific?
+"Come here" for a autonomous vehicle.
   - Do not handle stuff Alexa can do already, like toggle Wemo outlets.

 - Location: Perform action based on current location of requested (or all?) people.
 Use Clojure.